dapphub/ds-chief/README.md

 ## Note on Quorums

-Though anthropocentric language is used throughout this document when referring to the "chief," you should keep in mind that addresses can represent contracts as well as people.
+Though anthropocentric language is used throughout this document when referring to the "vote-quorum," you should keep in mind that addresses can represent contracts as well as people.
 Thus, `ds-vote-quorum` works just as well as a method for selecting code for execution as it does for realizing political processes.
 For example, `ds-vote-quorum` could conceivably be used as a multisignature contract with token-weighted voting governing another set of smart contracts using `ds-auth` with `ds-roles`.
 In this scenario, "candidates" would consist of contracts mutating the state of the smart contract set under governance.
-Such a contract being elected "chief" would be granted all permissions to execute whatever changes necessary. `ds-vote-quorum` could also be used within such a contract set in conjunction with a proxy contract like `ds-proxy` or a name resolution system like ENS for the purpose of voting in new versions of contracts.
+Such a contract being elected "vote-quorum" would be granted all permissions to execute whatever changes necessary. `ds-vote-quorum` could also be used within such a contract set in conjunction with a proxy contract like `ds-proxy` or a name resolution system like ENS for the purpose of voting in new versions of contracts.